mzampar/Deep-Learning-Project/README.md

 ### The Convolutional LSTM Network

-This model is inspired by the paper: "Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting" https://arxiv.org/pdf/1506.04214.
+This model is inspired by the paper: "Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting" https://arxiv.org/pdf/1506.04214 (2015).

 The most important component of this architecture is without any doubt the Convolutional LSTM cell:

 ![](./report/conv_lstm.jpeg)

-The only difference from a classic LSTM cell is that the input, the hidden states and the context are passed through a convolution.
+The only difference from a classic LSTM cell is that the input and the hidden states are passed through a convolution.
 As in the paper, the size of the hidden states and the context are of the same size of the input, but many layers are stacked one on the other to compose the context and hidden states.

 ![](./report/model.png)